ibrahimawadhamid/wagtail_blocks/README.md

 *Check out [Awesome Wagtail](https://github.com/springload/awesome-wagtail) for more awesome packages and resources from the Wagtail community.*

+## Note
+**This project is still early on in its development lifecycle.
+It is possible for breaking changes to occur between versions until reaching a stable 1.0**, however we will clearly note any breaking changes between releases if applicable.
+Feedback and pull requests are welcome.

 ## Quickstart

 You must have your [Wagtail](https://wagtail.io/) project up and running: